Naming Objects

 Renaming objects

-You can also rename an object by then selecting the Menu-edit-rename.svg Rename option in the Context Menu of the object or opening the Menu-options.svg Properties Dialog window of the object and typing the new name in the Name box of the Basic tab.
+Select the Menu-edit-rename.svg Rename option in the Context Menu of the object or open the Menu-options.svg Properties Dialog window of the object and enter the new name in the Name box of the Basic tab.

 • Dependencies are usually automatically resolved: this means that the name of the object is also changed in its definition.
 Scripting involving objects that were assigned a new name need to be changed manually.